RNG_Bytes generates a random set of byte data suitable for cryptographic keys.

 If you need more (!), make repeated calls.

-In the VB6 interface, for historical reasons, the seed ("user-supplied entropy") parameter is passed as a String type.
+VB6/VBA users: for historical reasons, the seed parameter is passed as a String

 If the RNG fails its FIPS-140 continuous test, the DLL process will be terminated.
 There is no option to avoid this, but the chances of such a failure under normal conditions are absolutely miniscule - about 1 in 9 quintillion (billion billion billion).
 See Random Number Generator for more information on the RNG, entropy, and its compliance with the relevant standards.